Fig Tree Drive

 Fig Tree Drive is a scenic road and official historic site in the Leeward Islands moist forests of Saint Mary, Antigua and Barbuda.
-The road is about five miles long and is located between Swetes and Old Road, cutting through the mountainous village of John Hughes.
+The road is about five miles long and is located between Swetes and Old Road, cutting through the mountainous village of John Hughes and the Wallings forest.
 It is mostly canopied and is known for its views of the rainforests of the Shekerley Mountains.